-This post will answer the question ‘is now a good time to buy a house in UK’ by examining the factors driving the red-hot housing market and whether opportunities still exist for savvy investors who time their property purchase correctly.
+However, this post will answer the question ‘is now a good time to buy a house in the UK’ by examining the factors driving the red-hot housing market and whether opportunities still exist for savvy investors who time their property purchase correctly.

 Short Summary